MFM Presents… Brief Recess

 And

-for your own protection and safety you would have not gone out at midnight on a friday night oh for sure no but yeah but but but ask me
+for your own protection and safety, you would have not gone out at midnight on a a Friday night.
+Oh, for sure.

-I was all the the way in the East Village.
-There was like no clear transit.
+I was all the way in the East Village.
+There was like no like clear transit.

 It was, it was, it was actually really a pain in the ass.

-We're three minutes into the episode, and Diddy's already come over.
+We're three minutes into the episode and Diddy's already come on.
 We're already talking about Diddy trafficking.

 Okay, we're going to go right into sidebars.
 Okay.